Azure/KAN/docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-Azure-Percept-Open-Source-Project.md

 ## Prerequisites

 -   An Azure subscription.
-If you don't have one, create a before you begin. free account before you begin.
+If you don't have one, create it before you begin.
+Microsoft allows you to create a [free account](https://azure.microsoft.com/en-us/free/cloud-services/search/?OCID=AIDcmm5edswduu_SEM_1fae5b7734e9177481a238088f013eeb:G:s&ef_id=1fae5b7734e9177481a238088f013eeb:G:s&msclkid=1fae5b7734e9177481a238088f013eeb)
 -   Access to the latest version of one of these supported browsers:
     -   Microsoft Edge
     -   Google Chrome
 -   An RTSP IP camera accessible by your IoT Edge device.
 -   You must have configured an Azure Percept Open-Source Project in your environment.
 If you haven’t, follow the steps in the setup [guide](https://github.com/Azure/PerceptOSS/blob/main/docs/tutorial/setup-guide.md).
 -   Launch the Azure Percept Open-Source Project portal.
-To do this, paste the link displayed at the end of setup into your browser.
+To do this, paste the IP address displayed at the end of setup into your browser.

 ## Step 1: Connect a compute device to power your Edge AI solution